 The Edmonton Heritage Festival also has an Indigenous pavilion where you can learn about the Indigenous Peoples of Canada.
 And new for this year is a Nashville pavilion, since Nashville and Edmonton are sister cities.
 The US hasn’t been at The Edmonton Heritage Festival before, so that’s pretty cool.

 Planning Your Visit

 The Edmonton Heritage Festival is also a major fundraiser for the Edmonton Food Bank.
 Make sure to bring along some non-perishable items or a cash donation.
-After your visit to the festival you can also donate any leftover food tickets you may have.
-The festival itself is free to enter (it’s completely up to you on what you want to buy like food and drink tickets), so the Food Bank donation is instead of a paid admission.
-I know aside from some fundraisers in December for the holidays, this is one of biggest fundraisers for the Edmonton Food Bank (which does not receive any government funding; they operate by donations and volunteers).
+After your visit to the festival, you can also donate any leftover food tickets you may have.
+The festival itself is free to enter (it’s completely up to you on what you want to buy like food and drink tickets), so the Food Bank donation is in lieu of a paid admission.
+I know aside from some fundraisers in December for the holidays, this is one of the biggest fundraisers for the Edmonton Food Bank (which does not receive any government funding; they operate by donations and volunteers).

 What to Bring

 This is an outdoor festival, and Hawrelak Park is quite big so you need to be prepared.
 Make sure you are wearing good walking shoes.
 Bring a bag or backpack with sunscreen, bug spray, and a full water bottle.
 You can buy water at the festival, but bringing your own saves money and the environment.
 There are also places to refill your water bottle onsite.
 It’s also a good idea to have a raincoat and/or umbrella on hand (it’s been very rainy this summer).
 An umbrella is also great if it’s hot out because it’ll give you some sun protection.
 While there is shade inside the pavilions there is no air conditioning; if it’s hot outside it’ll be hot inside.